to the California Collaborative Justice Courts Foundation

 The California Collaborative Justice Courts (CCJC) Foundation is a statewide fundraising, 501-c-3 organization whose purpose is to address the unfunded material poverty of individuals currently under the supervision of California’s collaborative justice courts through a public-private partnership in order to maximize the number of people who successfully graduate.

-We partner with California’s collaborative justice courts to keep people out of prison and jail and in treatment long enough for lasting sobriety root in their lives
+We partner with California’s collaborative justice courts to keep people out of prison and jail and in treatment long enough for lasting sobriety to root in their lives

 What is really exciting is the good our Local Fund Committees accomplish on behalf of people with addiction disease in these judicially-supervised treatment programs: